orangejuyce/orangejuyce/README.md

 ---
 ok!!! my only dni proshippers/darkshippers, sarklings (cosplayers and everything of the sort) PEOPLE WHO ARE FRIENDS WITH SARKLINGS, Sex jokes made towards me UNLESS extremely close friend 🙏🏾🙏🏾

+THIS WILL BE REMADE!! same thing with all socials but im lazy so, have fun with these not up to date ones..! sobs

 -------------------------------------

 insert vinn if this ho had a github sighh..